risingcampaigns/knowledgebase/src/site/_content/articles/2020-07-09-page-types.md

 ---
 ## Page Types

 You can create a variety of different Page types in the Rising Campaigns platform.
 Any content block that requires its own URL and is not categorized by publish date can be considered a page.
-This includes basic content like Privacy Policies, organized content like your campaign's issues or platform, and more complex structured content including robust About Us pages with a mix of long form text and hierarchical components.
+This includes basic content like Privacy Policies, organized content like your campaign's issues, and more complex structured content including robust pages with a mix of long form text, groups and kickers to branch more content or actions.
 In this section we will review all of the above.

 * #### Landing Pages